Foreign policy of the Masoud Pezeshkian administration

 Since 28 July 2024, the administration of Masoud Pezeshkian has shaped Iran's foreign policy, reflecting both his pre-election intentions and his condemnations of Israel while in office.
-Within his first 100 days, Pezeshkian's administration has made decisions regarding the assassination of Ismail Haniyeh, the Gaza war, the Israel–Hezbollah conflict, and the Operation True Promise II, among other geopolitical events.
+Within his first 100 days, Masoud Pezeshkian's administration has made decisions regarding the assassination of Ismail Haniyeh, the Gaza war, the Israel–Hezbollah conflict, and the Operation True Promise II, among other geopolitical events.
 His foreign policy is led by Minister of Foreign Affairs Abbas Araghchi.

 Background

 Following the death of Ebrahim Raisi in a helicopter crash while returning from Baku, a snap election was called in accordance with the Constitution of Iran.
 During the election debates, Masoud Pezeshkian emerged as a moderate candidate who favored rapprochement with the West and the removal of sanctions.
 He supported former President Hassan Rouhani's foreign policy regarding the initial signing of the Joint Comprehensive Plan of Action (JCPOA)—later revoked by then-U.S. President Donald Trump—and expressed a desire to expand Iranian trade relations globally.
 He also signaled an intent to revive the nuclear deal with the P5+1 countries.

 Additionally, Pezeshkian referenced former Supreme Leader Ruhollah Khomeini's and current Supreme Leader Ayatollah Seyyed Ali Khamenei's policy of "Neither East Nor West."
 Specifically, he stated:

 Our main problem in the country is this division.
 When one government is in power, FATF opposes it, but when the next government takes over, it supports it.
 If we want to prosper internationally, the more connections we establish, the better our standard of living.
 The Ministry of Foreign Affairs—or foreign policy in general—should be flexible and offer various alternatives for negotiations and trade.
 Do you know how much we are losing right now because of FATF and the JCPOA?
 We are losing several thousand billion daily.
 Some entities profit from sanctions.
 We will advance our foreign policy based on the general policies (proposed by the Leader of the Islamic Revolution) of dignity, wisdom, and expediency.

 Pezeshkian was regarded by Western observers as a moderate candidate for change, and his candidacy was seen as offering an opportunity to improve Iran–United States relations as well as relations with the broader West.